PetarTomasevic/Blazor-Health-Check-Mini-Web-App/README.md

 **#youdontneedjavascript**

 Blazor and core 3.0 playground with health checks.
 Application is fully functional.
 I just implement what i need at the moment.
-(And use opportunity to start learning Blazor)
+(And abused opportunity to start learning Blazor)

 Thanks [Xabaril](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) for UI and great library for health checks Thanks [Microsoft](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) for Blazor :D